Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-feed-storage.md

 :::

 If you want to change the directories where your packages are stored, you must also move/copy the contents from the current location to the new location.
 We generally recommend:

 1. Plan for downtime and inform your users.
 2. Change the desired settings in ProGet
-3. Disable the feed or the ProGet applicationcompletely
+3. Disable the feed or the ProGet application completely
 4. Transfer the files to the new location
 5. Activate ProGet again